pieroproietti/penguins-blog/source/book/english.md

 ### sudo eggs kill

 Delete the images made and the working directory of eggs \(the nest\).
 Run rm /home/eggs -rf to delete all created isos.
-In case of interruption of the command produces, it will be impossible to delete the mounted directories.
+In case of interruption of the command produce, it will be impossible to delete the mounted directories.
 The shortest way is a reboot and the next launch of the command.

 ```
 command: kill